Ayiwoma/Data-Visualization-and-Dashboards-with-Tableau-/README.md

    Explored the data to view the details provided by using data source provided in Tableau.

+3. Data Cleaning

+   Perform necessary data cleaning tasks such as

+   Handled missing values by filtering out and replacing missing values using Tableau's data preparation tools.

+   Removed duplicates records from the data.

+   Standardizied data formats by ensuring that data types are consistent across columns.

+   Renamed fields to make them more understandable or consistent.

+4. Data Transformation

+   Transfrom the data by combining multiple fields and grouping data into creating meaningful categories.

+   Used aggregation data at different levesl using different functions like SUM, Quartile, Max and Min.

+5. Data Validation

+   Validated data to ensure ensure accuracy and consistency, while checking for outliers, anomalies and discrepancies that will affect the analysis of the data used.

-3. Creating data visualization
+6. Creating data visualization

-   Used charts, graphs, maps to present data retrieved and prepared to showcase this information on tableau.
+   Once the data is ready, then several tools like charts, graphs, maps to present data retrieved and prepared to showcase this information on tableau.
+This will be used to create different views and analyze trends and patterns